MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/pubsub-policies.md

 ## Configuring policies

-For your clients to receive any events via PubSub, you must first configure the appropriate policies on the PubSub Policy page within Game Manager.
+For your clients to receive any events via PubSub, you must first configure the appropriate policies on the **PubSub Policy** page within **Game Manager**.

 Open **Game Manager**, and navigate to the **Settings** tab on the left, then to the **PubSub** tab on the top.